SnickCH/docker-with-buildx/readme.md

 ## Docker image and tags

-In addition to the "latest" tag (amd64 and arm64), there are older tags available.
-Please check the docker hub site of the project for the tags if you need older one
+Please check the docker hub site of the project for the tags if you need older versions

 https://hub.docker.com/r/snickch/buildx